-We’ve been working hard to make sure that travelling with us remains as safe as possible – but keeping it fun too!
-In this first step of our phased reopening, we’re reducing the number of people we welcome each day and to help us to achieve that, we’re asking everyone to book online in advance.
+We’ve worked hard to make sure that travelling with us remains as safe as possible – but fun too!
+To ensure everyone has a great time and feels safe, we’re keeping the number of people we welcome each day low and to help us to achieve that, we’re asking everyone to book online in advance.

-Our Family Return Journey tickets are available for groups of up to four or eight people travelling together and are valid for one return journey, by the same train, between Tenterden – Bodiam & return.
+There are tickets for individuals (limited availability) and family groups: our Family Return Journey tickets are available for groups of two or up to four or eight* people travelling together and are valid for one return journey, by the same train, between Tenterden – Bodiam & return.

 We’re proud to have been granted the Visit England “We’re Good to Go” Industry Standard mark, demonstrating that we have followed government and industry COVID-19 guidelines, have Risk Assessments in place and a process to maintain cleanliness and aid social distancing.

-Open plan carriage – suitable for families of up to 4 people
+Open plan carriages – suitable for individuals and a family of 2 or 4 people

 - Can I visit the K&ESR?